SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_HXT150.md

 ## DataMiner Connectivity Framework

-The **1.0.0.x** driver range of the Axon ACP HXT150 protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The **1.0.0.x** connector range of the Axon ACP HXT150 protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance, a manager).